Dennmak/Dennmak.github.io/_posts/2025-08-04-Setting-Up-UAC.md

 ![Screenshot 8](/assets/img/Screenshot 8 - Changing UAC.png)

-With this option, it'll be very difficult for attackers to find in, and it's the equivalent of them trying to scale a wall with barbed wire on top.
+With this option, it'll be very difficult for attackers to find a way in, and it's the equivalent of them trying to scale a wall with barbed wire on top.
 Your computer will be secure, and it'll be very difficult for them to get a foothold.
 However, this doesn't eliminate the need for you to pay attention and be wary of what you install or click on.

 ![Screenshot 9](/assets/img/Screenshot 9 - Changing UAC.jpg)